auroursa/about-page/README.md

 # About Page

 This is a personal project, showcasing my personal info, blog, and some information about the website.
-The website is built using HTML, CSS, and JavaScript, and it's designed to introduce myself, share my projects, and write blog posts on various topics.
+The website is built using HTML & CSS, and it's designed to introduce myself, share my projects, and write blog posts on various topics.

 ## Table of Contents
 - [About Page](#about-page)